History and facts

 The College of Nursing Office of Health Research was the first of its kind and continues to promote and support nursing research.

-The College of Nursing has five distance learning center and high technology classrooms and two simulation laboratories.
+The College of Nursing has five distance learning centers, high-technology classrooms and two simulation laboratories.

 The Campus Health Center, the first on-site clinic at Wayne State University, is a nurse-managed facility operated by the nonprofit Nursing Practice Corporation.
 In 2016, nurse practitioners at the center provided nearly 10,000 visits and also conducted health education programs and vaccinations campus-wide.